Families of kidnapped Nigerian boys fear time running out

 KANKARA, Nigeria, Dec 16 (Reuters) - Families of more than 300 kidnapped Nigerian schoolboys worried they may be brainwashed or held for years as security forces continued the hunt on Wednesday for armed captors possibly from the jihadist Boko Haram movement.

-"They will radicalise our children if the government does not act fast to help us rescue them," trader Shuaibu Kankara recounted from his home, stopping to cry.
+"They will radicalise our children if the government does not act fast to help us rescue them," trader Shuaibu Kankara stopped from his home, stopping to cry.

+His 13-year-old son Annas was among those abducted from the Government Science school on Friday night.

 Nnamdi Obasi, senior adviser with security think tank International Crisis Group, said the boys may have been taken over the porous border with Niger, about an hour's drive north, as has happened with past kidnappings in the area

-"That would make the task of rescuing the boys a lot more complicated," he said.
+"That would make the task of rescuing the boys a lot more complicated," he said, adding that they may also have been split into small groups to make locating them harder.

+Boko Haram and its offshoot, Islamic State West Africa Province, have waged a decade-long insurgency estimated to have displaced about 2 million people and killed more than 30,000.
+They want to create states based on their extreme interpretation of Islamic sharia law.

-If Boko Haram carried out the kidnapping, that would mark an expansion beyond its northeastern base, security experts say.
+If Boko Haram carried out the kidnapping in an area where it had not previously claimed attacks, that would mark a worrying expansion beyond its northeastern base, security experts say.
 But it may have purchased the boys from criminal gangs in the northwest with whom it has been building ties.

 CHIBOK GIRLS REMEMBERED

-Numerous Nigerian soldiers and intelligence officers were combing the Rugu forest on Friday in search of the missing schoolboys, Abdu Labaran, an aide to Katsina's state governor, told Reuters.
+Nigerian soldiers and intelligence officers were combing the Rugu forest on Friday in search of the roughly 320 missing schoolboys, Abdu Labaran, an aide to Katsina's state governor, told Reuters.

 "We pray it's not going to be another situation of the Chibok girls' abduction," said Ahmed Bakori, a farmer whose 14-year-old son Abubakar was among those taken.